Harvard University sophomore Robert Jomar Malate finds it difficult to identify as an American, though he carries a U.S. passport.

 loria Colon always knew where her roots originated.
 She was a First Nation, from the Elsipogtog reservation in Canada’s New Brunswick province.
 But after spending her childhood in Boston’s foster care system, she wasn’t sure how to connect to a part of her history she didn’t know much about.

 Photo by Joshua Qualls By Ysabelle Kempe An unforgiving gust of wind washed over the Grove Hall Senior Center, a simple brick building on a quiet street that runs along the border of Dorchester and Roxbury.
 Ayana Green, 23, one […]

 The Dorchester Community Food Co-op was officially started in 2012 by a group of Dorchester residents who wanted better access to healthy food.
 The co-op already has more than 700 members, without having opened a store yet.

-One of Mara Zellman’s favorite drinks is an affogato: a scoop of vanilla ice cream sunk in espresso, served at one of Boston’s North End coffee shops.
-She sips it outdoors and barefoot, auburn hair tied in a loose spray […]
+By Riley Robinson One of Mara Zellman’s favorite drinks is an affogato: a scoop of vanilla ice cream sunk in espresso, served at one of Boston’s North End coffee shops.
+She sips it outdoors and barefoot, auburn hair tied in […]

-Founded in 1966, the Metropolitan Council for Educational Opportunity, or METCO, is the longest-running voluntary desegregation program in the country.
-After its founding, METCO helped integrate some suburban schools.
-But most of Boston Public Schools remained heavily segregated.
-So in 1974, […]
+By Zach Ben-Amots Video by Will Bryan, Danae Bucci and Sophia Fox-Sowell Founded in 1966, the Metropolitan Council for Educational Opportunity, or METCO, is the longest-running voluntary desegregation program in the country.
+After its founding, METCO helped integrate some suburban schools. […]

 Sitting around a table with four peers in the basement of an old church in Brookline, Emily Dong tried to answer discussion questions related to the Bible.